Marketing 101 – Customer Service & Brand Equity

 Brand equity management can be related to customer equity management in different ways.
-One way to reconcile the two points of view is to think of a matrix where all the brands and sub-brands and variants that a company offers are rows, and all the different customer segments or individual customers that purchase those brands are columns.
-Effective brand and customer management would necessarily take into account both the rows and the columns to arrive at optimal marketing solutions.
+One way to reconcile the two points of view is to think of it as a matrix.
+A matrix where all the brands and sub-brands and variants that a company offers are rows.
+And, all the different customer segments or individual customers that purchase those brands are columns.
+Effective brand management would necessarily take into account both the rows and the columns to arrive at optimal marketing solutions.

-Customer-based brand equity is defined as the differential effect that brand knowledge has on consumer response to the marketing of that brand.
-Having stated this, customers might be more accepting of a new brand extension for a brand with positive customer-based brand equity.
-They are less sensitive to price fluctuations and withdrawal of advertising support, or more willing to seek the brand in a new distribution channel.
+Customer-based brand equity is defined as the differential effect that brand knowledge has on consumer’s response to marketing initiatives.
+This being said, customers are more accepting of a new brand extension of a brand with positive customer-based brand equity.
+They are less sensitive to price fluctuations, withdrawal of advertising support, or more willing to seek the brand in a new distribution channel.

 Let’s look at the three key ingredients to this definition:

 First, brand equity arises from differences in consumers’ responses to the experience you create.
 If no differences occur, then the brand/product can essentially be classified as a commodity or a generic version of the product.
 Competition, most likely, would then just be based on price.

 2. Brand knowledge

 Second, these differences in response are a result of consumers’ knowledge about the brand.
 This includes what they have learned, felt, seen, and heard about the brand as a result of their experiences over time.
 Although strongly influenced by the marketing activity of the firm, brand equity ultimately depends on what resides in the minds and hearts of consumers.